ihreapotheken/IA-SDK-iOS/docs/Prerequisites.md

 # Prerequisites

-Before using any of the SDK features, you must ensure that required conditions are met.
-Call the following line once your UI is ready:
+Before using any SDK features, you must ensure that required conditions are met.
+Call the `initialize` function once your UI is ready:

 ```swift
 let result = try await IASDK.initialize(options: .init(shouldShowIndicator: true, isCancellable: false, isAnimated: false))